Risky-Shot/rs-creatorcoupon/README.md

 ✅ Create Coupons
 ➤ Enter a unique code and define its usage limit.

+✅ User Usage Limit
+➤ Single user can only redeem the code once. (based on identifier)

 ✅ Manage Existing Coupons
 ➤ View and edit existing coupon codes, usage limit, and active status.